rocketmandrey/fb2md/README.md

 pip install -r scripts/requirements.txt
 ```

-**Note:** These scripts currently contain hardcoded paths for specific projects (e.g., *DreamFormulaRussian*).
-You will need to edit them to point to your specific files.
+**Note:** `improve_translation.py`, `publish_telegraph.py`, and `create_epub.sh` accept file paths as arguments.
+However, `auto_insert.py` relies on specific line numbers and file paths defined within the script, so you will likely need to edit it for your specific book.

 ### 1. `improve_translation.py`
 Uses the Anthropic (Claude) API to improve the quality of machine-translated text.